 Early diagnosis and treatment prevents further damage

-Your shoulder is the most flexible joint in your body and that is why instability and shoulder injuries are common.
-Depending on the nature of your shoulder pain, nonsurgical treatment options are often recommended.
+Your shoulder is the most flexible joint in your body.
+That is why instability and shoulder injuries are so common.
+Depending on the nature of your shoulder pain, non-surgical treatment options are often recommended.
 However, in some instances, delaying the surgical repair of a shoulder can increase the likelihood that the problem will be more difficult to treat later.
 Early diagnosis and treatment of shoulder problems is extremely important.
-Listed to the right are common shoulder problems that are often treated.

 Common Shoulder Problems